On this page

 Emphysema

 On the other hand, emphysema involves damage to the alveoli, the tiny air sacs in the lungs where oxygen and carbon dioxide gas exchange takes place.
-As the alveoli become damaged, the lungs lose their elasticity, making it harder for the individual to breathe.
-People with emphysema generally don't produce excess mucus like those with chronic bronchitis.
+As the alveoli become damaged, the lungs lose their elasticity, and it becomes harder to breathe.
+People with emphysema generally don't have excess mucus like those with chronic bronchitis.

 How Common Is COPD?